School STEM Program - Introduction

 -

-Trained teachers with proper tools can deliver the program independently for hands-on STEM learning.
+Deliver the program independently for hands-on STEM learning.

-Pinball Project Kit Guidance
+Pinball Project Kit - Included Guidance

 -